Snaacky/chiya/README.md

 ROOT_PASSWORD="your_even_more_secure_password"
 ```

-**Step 3:** Create a `config.yml` file in the same folder as you saved your `.env` using [config.default.yml](https://github.com/ranimepiracy/chiya/blob/settings-yaml-migration/config.default.yml) as the base.
+**Step 3:** Create a `config.yml` file in the same folder as you saved your `.env` using [config.default.yml](https://github.com/ranimepiracy/chiya/blob/settings-yaml-migration/config.default.yml) as the base and fill it out.

 **Step 4:** Pull the Docker image by executing `docker-compose pull` in the same folder as the `docker-compose.yml`